cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

          <i>Max Dist Search</i>: Sample points for which we do not find anything within this distance are rejected and not considered for recovering color

 .. data:: transfer_vertex_attributes_to_texture_1_or_2_meshes

+   *MeshLab filter name*: 'Transfer: Vertex Attributes to Texture (1 or 2 meshes)'

    .. raw:: html